HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

 Consider this option when option 1 does not resolve the issue.
 :::

-Completely uninstalling the antivirus software before installing Windows Agent can effectively solve this problem.
-If conditions permit, uninstall the antivirus software currently in use on the system and prohibit reinstallation during the host disaster recovery process.
+To effectively address this issue, completely uninstall the antivirus software before installing the Windows Agent.
+If possible, uninstall the current antivirus software on the system and restrict its reinstallation during the host disaster recovery process.

-#### Option 3: Permanently Exit Antivirus Software Program
+#### Option 3: Permanently Close the Antivirus Software Program

 ::: tip
 Consider this option when option 1 does not resolve the issue.